swimmio/property-listing-sandbox/.swm/live-snippets.6ukvv.sw.md

 ## 🏁Try it yourself!

-Type below 👇 "/snippet" followed by an Enter.
-Choose any short code section from any file.
+Type below 👇👇👇 "/snippet" followed by an Enter.

-* * *

 ## Live Snippets and the IDE

-The illustration below shows how you can find snippets in your **Swimm IDE extensio**
+The illustration below shows how you can find snippets in your **Swimm IDE extension**

 <br/>